Northern tufted flycatcher: Feeding

 The northern tufted flycatcher feeds on insects.
 It typically forages singly or in pairs at any level of the forest but primarily at its mid-level.
 It sits upright on a perch and captures prey in mid-air with sallies from it ("hawking").
 It often returns to the same perch, and usually "shivers" its wings and tail when landing.
 It does not join mixed-species feeding flocks.

 Breeding

 The northern tufted flycatcher breeds between April and June in Costa Rica and its season includes February in Colombia.
 Its breeding season elsewhere has not been defined.
 Its nest is an open cup made from moss, liverworts and lichens lined with softer material.
-Nests have been found between about 4 and 27 m above the ground, sometimes in the saddle of dangling vine and sometimes hidden in epiphytes on a tree branch.
+Nests have been found between about 4 and 27 m above the ground, sometimes in the saddle of dangling vines and sometimes hidden in epiphytes on a tree branch.
 The clutch is two eggs.
 The incubation period, time to fledging, and details of parental care are not known.